An official website of the United States government

 In August 2022, Captain Bailey reported to Naval Medical Forces Pacific as the Deputy Director for Maritime Operations leading the command's transition to focus efforts on developing and training ready expeditionary medical capabilities in support of the Fleet, Fleet Marine Force, and Joint Forces.
 From May 2023 until July 2024, Captain Bailey served as the Director for Maritime Operations.

-Captain Damian M. Storz
+Captain John M. Burger

-Executive Officer, Naval Expeditionary Medicine Warfighter Development Center
+Executive Officer — Naval Expeditionary Medicine Warfighter Development Center

 HMCM (FMF/SW) Ralph Vincent P. Solon

-Command Master Chief, Naval Expeditionary Medicine Warfighter Development Center
+Command Master Chief — Naval Expeditionary Medicine Warfighter Development Center

 HMCM Solon was born and raised in Cebu City, Philippines.
 He migrated to the United States in February of 1997 and enlisted in the U.S. Navy in August of 1998.
 From basic training in Great Lakes, IL, he then attended Hospital Corpsman "A" School.
 Upon completion, HA Solon attended what was then known as Field Medical Service School (8404) at Camp Pendleton, CA. After completing FMSS, HA Solon reported to USNS Mercy Detachment, Naval Medical Center San Diego, CA on May 1999 and was assigned to the Orthopedics Department.